Near-Pilotless Single Carrier Communications Using Matrix Decomposition: System Model

 \section{System Model}

-In this paper, we assume that the transmitter is a single antenna system while the receiver is a multi-antenna system with $N_r$ antennas\footnote{This technique can be extended to multi-antennas Tx}.
-The channel between the transmit antenna and the $j$-th receive antenna is assumed to be an $L$-tap channel (frequency selective channel) given by $\{ h_i[0], h_i[1],\hdots, h_i[L-1]\}$.
-To aid in a frequency domain equalization, we assume that the transmitter sends zero padded data\footnote{The results extend to the case even when non-zero cyclic prefix is used} as shown in Figure \ref{fig:seq_struct}.

-More precisely we assume that the transmitter sends the data sequence (as a frame) ${\mathbf{\Tilde{x}[n]}}={x[0],x[1],x[2],\hdots,x[P-1]}$, where the symbols $x[L-1], \hdots x[P-L-2]$ are drawn from M-QAM constellation and the other symbols are zeros.
-We denote $P= N+2(L-1)$, i.e., $N$ constellation symbols are transmitted in each frame.
-We also assume that $x[L-1]$ in every frame is a pilot symbol, i.e., the symbol is known at both the transmitter and the receiver.
-This pilot will be used to recover the correct phase of the transmitted signal.
-The received signal at antenna $i$, can be modelled as
+In this paper, we assume a single-antenna transmitter (User) and a multi-antenna receiver (Base station) with $N_r$ antennas.
+The channel between the transmitter and the $i$-th receive antenna is assumed to be an $L$-tap (frequency selective) channel given by $\{ {h_i}[0], {h_i}[1],\hdots, {h_i}[L-1]\}$.
+To aid in frequency domain equalization, we assume that the transmitter pads a cyclic prefix (CP) of length $L$.
+More precisely, we assume that the transmitter sends the time domain data sequence (as a frame), ${{{x}[n]}}=\{x[P-L],\hdots,x[P-1],x[0],x[1],x[2],\hdots,x[P-1]\}$, where all the symbols are drawn from $M$-QAM constellation.
+The first set of symbols $\{x[P-L],\hdots,x[P-1]\}$ corresponds to the CP portion of the signal.
+We also assume that $x[0]$ in every frame is a pilot symbol, i.e., the symbol is known at both the transmitter and the receiver.
+This pilot is used to recover the correct phase of the transmitted signal post equalization at the receiver.
+The received signal at antenna $i$, can be modeled as

-where $w[n]$ is the Additive White Gaussian Noise. $h_i[n], n=0,1\hdots,(L-1)$ is the multi-path channel for antenna $i$.
-Representing the circular convolution using matrices (for the frame) by zero padding sufficient zeros to ${\Tilde{H}}$ matrix without deforming the received signal gives \eqref{eq:2}.
-The newly formed system model with zeros padded for ${\Tilde{H}}$ and square circulant matrix $C_x$ is defined as